mypdns/matrix/source/whitelist/README.md

 E.g. Gitlab
 Gitlab is 100% user submitted contents, but for the same reason also a widely target from bad guys to host there evil code.
 For that rightfully reason Gitlab often pop ups on list for malicious code.
-But as that would have huge inpluence on our workflow, it's ofcurse to be whitelisted.
+But as that would have huge influence on our workflow, it's of curse to be whitelisted.